rhysd/unite-redpen.vim/README.md

 :Unite redpen -auto-preview
 ```

 The command executes `redpen` and show the errors reported by it in unite.vim window.
 In the list, you can preview detail of the error (`p` is assigned by default).
 When select an item in the list, cursor will move to the error position.
+If you want to use previous, you can use `:UniteResume` command to restore last unite.vim window.

 If you put a `redpen-config.xml` configuration file in a repository, unite-redpen.vim detects it automatically.
 You can also set `g:redpen_default_config_path` for global default configuration.